dotnet/docs/docs/csharp/language-reference/keywords/where-generic-type-constraint.md

 ---
 # where (generic type constraint) (C# Reference)

 The `where` clause in a generic definition specifies constraints on the types that are used as arguments for type parameters in a generic type, method, delegate, or local function.
+Constraints can specify interfaces, base classes, classes. structs or unmanaged types.
+They declare capabilities that the type argument must possess.

 For example, you can declare a generic class, `MyGenericClass`, such that the type parameter `T` implements the <xref:System.IComparable%601> interface:

 [!code-csharp[using an interface constraint](../../../../samples/snippets/csharp/keywords/GenericWhereConstraints.cs#1)]

 > [!NOTE]
 > For more information on the where clause in a query expression, see [where clause](where-clause.md).

 The `where` clause can also include a base class constraint.
-The base class constraint states that a type has the specified class as a base class (or is that class) to be used as a type argument for that generic type.
+The base class constraint states that a type to be used as a type argument for that generic type has the specified class as a base class (or is that base class) to be used as a type argument for that generic type.
 If the base class constraint is used, it must appear before any other constraints on that type parameter.
-Some types are disallowed as a base class constraint.
-These restrictions were relaxed beginning with C# 7.3.
+Some types are disallowed as a base class constraint: <xref:System.Object>, <xref:System.Array>, and <xref:System.ValueType>.
+Prior to C# 73, <xref:System.Enum>, <xref:System.Delegate>, and <xref:System.MulticastDelegate> were also disallowed as base class constraints.
 The following example shows the types that can now be specified as a base class:

 [!code-csharp[using an interface constraint](../../../../samples/snippets/csharp/keywords/GenericWhereConstraints.cs#2)]